Why use Modern Cloth Nappies?

 AIO: All In One – these are similar to disposables in that they have a cover and absorbency is built into the nappy.
 Extremely easy to use.

-AI2: All in Two - these nappies donation a seperate insert and shell.
+AI2: All in Two - these nappies consist of a seperate insert and shell.

 Pocket nappy: these have a waterproof outer layer with an inner layer with an opening in the back.
 The insert is put into this opening ‘pocket’ and you can add boosters to increase the absorbency.
 The inner layer draws moisture away from your baby’s skin.